-"Sister Clarissa has grown somewhat tired of her marriage to Christ.
+"Sr Clarissa has grown somewhat tired of her marriage to Christ.
 The emotional support is great, but sometimes… a girl needs more.
-Seeking innocent thrills, she starts a Pen Pal for Prison Inmates programme from her convent.
+Seeking innocent thrills, she starts a prison inmates pen pal programme from her convent.
 Soon caught between God and a dangerous outlaw in the world's oddest love triangle, she now must choose… This wild ride from convent to convict has it all: blasphemy, lust, goats, memes, love and YouTube kittens.”

 Cast & Crew:

 Produced by Purple Hare

 Lighting Design by Conor Burnell

 Additional Photography by LuzdaCosta

 Nun On The Run! premiered in Ireland on September 27th & 28th, 2019 in The Studio Theatre of the dlr Lexicon, with the support of the dlr County Council.

 "I've seen many independent productions, "Nun on the run" reached a level of dramatic depth and richness completely unexpected.
 There is meat and bone and flux throughout, in a deeply thought glimpse into an (extra)ordinary slice of modern life.
 The Nun is an Adventure.
 You may as well skip a heartbeat as her story unfolds and will end up wanting her to be your best friend.